On May 23, 1815, the Washington, D.C. newspaper the National Intelligencer called for the preservation of USS Constitution:

 “To Wind a Ship – is to change her position, by bringing the stern to lie in the situation of the head; or directly opposite to its former position.”
 [Falconer’s New Universal Dictionary of the Marine, 1815]

-The gallery of photos below shows USS Constitution in that “modest beginnings” period, circa 1955, executing an early “turnaround” cruise.
+The photos below show USS Constitution in that “modest beginnings” period, circa 1955, executing an early “turnaround” cruise.
 In the photos we see the ship, which had been bow out, pulled away from the pier via tug power, turned in the mouth of the Charles River, and brought back bow in.
-The Navy tugs Chegodega (YTB 542) and Wawasee (YTB 367) can be identified by their hull numbers.
+The U.S. Navy tugs Chegodega (YTB 542) and Wawasee (YTB 367) can be identified by their hull numbers.
 The U.S. Navy garbage lighter YG 54 is berthed at Pier One when Constitution is pulled away and out into the stream.
 YSD 34 is the seaplane wrecking derrick, with a lifting capacity of 10 tons, in the final photo installing “Old Ironsides'” starboard gangway.

-[Photographs of USS Constitution‘s c.1955 “turnaround cruise” courtesy Naval History & Heritage Command Detachment Boston]
+[Photographs of USS Constitution‘s c.1955 “turnaround cruise.”
+Courtesy Naval History & Heritage Command Detachment Boston]

 USS Constitution is the oldest commissioned warship afloat in the world.
-There is a Boston-area myth which says that in order for Constitution to remain a commissioned vessel in the United States Navy, she must get underway in Boston Harbor at least once every year.
-This is a myth – “Old Ironsides” would remain in commission whether or not she undertook a yearly harbor cruise.
+There is a Boston-area myth which says that in order for Constitution to remain a commissioned vessel in the United States Navy, it must get underway in Boston Harbor at least once every year.
+This is a myth — “Old Ironsides” would remain in commission whether or not it undertook a yearly harbor cruise.
 HMS Victory is a perfect example of a commissioned warship that is permanently dry docked, incapable of floating or getting underway.

 Martin’s A Most Fortunate Ship continues the turnaround cruise history: